What you should know

 Concrete can be customized into nearly any shape or size needed.
 When placed and cured properly, the end concrete product can withstand a variety of environmental conditions with no risk of rust or rot.
 Concrete is a very economical product that can last years with low maintenance, saving you time and money on repair and replacement costs.

-A general rule of thumb is to avoid October-April 15 for exterior concrete pours.
+A general rule of thumb in concrete maintenance is to avoid October-April 15 for exterior concrete pours.
 There are special precautions that need take place to continue with projects during this time frame – just ask!

 After Care For Your Concrete

 • Apply sealers at least every other year